How much is your car worth?

 To allow full utilization of available cargo room, the Avalon Hybrid’s trunk lid uses concealed beam hinges that don’t intrude into the trunk.
-The Insight’s useful trunk space is reduced by its intrusive beam hinge.
+Its intrusive beam hinge reduces the Insight’s useful trunk space.

 The Avalon Hybrid’s standard folding rear seats are split to accommodate bulky cargo.
 The Insight’s standard single piece folding rear seat is not as flexible; long cargo and a passenger can’t share the rear seat.